 First Look at the Ultimate Ears Sound Tap

 One of the best parts about writing in the music tech space is helping musicians find the tools that will make their lives easier and their sound better.
-I’ve had the pleasure of guiding countless bands around the world through building IEM rigs on a budget.
+I’ve had the pleasure of guiding countless bands around the world through building In Ear Monitor rigs on a budget.
 It’s never just as easy as buying the buds.
-Wireless and installed systems are expensive, headphone amps are hard to hook up consistently from stage to stage, and DIY solutions require someone in your band who intimately understands signal path.
+Wireless and installed monitoring systems are expensive, headphone amps are hard to hook up consistently from stage to stage, and DIY solutions require someone in your band who intimately understands signal path.

 When we look at the unit, it’s got 2 inputs, 2 outputs, 2 knobs, and a 3.5mm IEM jack.
 The inputs take the signal in from the mixer.
 The outputs send the original monitor mix to the wedge.
-One knob sets the input gain, and the other sets your IEM volume.
+One knob sets the input gain, and the other sets your iem headphone volume.
 Pretty straightforward.

 So what do we need to do to get set up?
 Every gig already starts with a handshake for the sound engineer.
 When they ask you what you need for ins and outs on stage, tell them that you’ll be using In-Ear Monitors and that you’ll be dropping this cool little box right next to the stage monitor.
 They can mix for that monitor just like they always would, but you’ll have control over the volume for your IEMs and protection against abhorrent feedback.

 Don’t worry, it doesn’t affect the house sound at all.
-The house might be running powered or unpowered monitors connected by speakon, XLR, or ¼” cable, and the Sound Tap will pass clean, transparent signal to the house wedge while you enjoy your In-Ears.
+The house might be running powered or unpowered monitors connected by speakon, XLR, or ¼” cable, and the Ultimate Ears Sound Tap will pass clean, transparent signal to the house wedge while you enjoy your In-Ears.

-Setting up is straightforward, and the Sound Tap comes with all the cables you need.
+Setting up is straightforward, and the Ultimate Ears Sound Tap comes with all the cables you need.
 Take the cable leading to the monitor into your monitor DI, then find the matching cable in your kit and complete the connection to the wedge.
-Then connect your IEM cable and you’ll be all hooked up.
+Then connect your IEM headphone cable and you’ll be all hooked up.